-When is the start of Rosh Hashanah 2015?
-See our chart with dates and the meaning of this religious holiday.
+When does Rosh Hashanah 2017 start?
+See our chart with dates and the meaning of this Jewish holiday.

 If you observe Rosh Hashanah, please share your traditions below!